 Harrier Attack is one of the best early arcade games you could pick up for a 16K ZX Spectrum.

-Not only did it contain that famous Scramble gameplay it also had nice features such as the ability to eject from your plane and it even allowed you to destroy your own aircraft carrier which you began your mission from!
+Not only did it contain that famous Scramble game-play, it also was replete with nice features such as the ability to eject from your plane.
+It even allowed you to bomb your own aircraft carrier which you began your mission from.

 The awesome title music to Hyperactive on the ZX Spectrum